-At 44 I was an RN with years of experience and certification in both psychology and chemical dependency, which makes me embarrassed to tell my story.
+Madness to Miracles by Shiloh Cadieux At 44 I was an RN with years of experience and certification in both psychology and chemical dependency, which makes me embarrassed to tell my story.
 I had an excellent reputation and work history, and my hospital was offering to send me back to school for my master’s degree and the opportunity to manage a new satellite clinic.
 I loved my job, was happily married, had two almost adult precious children I adored, and owned a beautiful home that was often full of my friends and my children’s friends.
 I always had large quantities of home cooking on the stove.
 I was also involved in a study and meditation group, and was active in volunteer work in my community.
 I did my own renovations on my home.
 I loved gardening, hiking, kayaking, swimming, and skiing, and found time often for these activities with my children.
 I neither drank nor smoked.
 My life was rich in all the ways most important to me, especially being a mother and a nurse.

+At age 45 I hit a situational depression due to several unexpected major stressors in my life.
+My husband (a counsellor), my women’s group and my doctor all suggested I take Prozac and I was happy to think something might help me through this unusual slump.
 I began on Prozac and thought I felt some relief.
 After two months my doctor suggested I stop taking the Prozac and so I did.
 When I felt worse again, I resumed Prozac as my doctor suggested.
 Again I thought I saw some improvement and then stopped the prescription at my doctor’s recommendation.
 The third time I was put on Prozac was a complete disaster, and within six months I could no longer work as my memory, concentration and comprehension were failing horribly which caused anxiety and panic attacks for the first time in my life.

-I was diagnosed with anxiety disorder and prescribed clonazepam.
-I took time off and then tried five times to return to work and each time was worse than the last.
-Doctors now told me I would need medication for the rest of my life.
+I finally surrendered to not being able to work at present.
+I was devastated to lose the ability to work at a job I loved and embarrassed at my loss of skills.
+My self-esteem dropped significantly.
+Little did I know I would never hold a regular job again.
 I was experiencing akathisia and irritated bouts of “mania” which crashed into a torrent of suicidal thoughts and I began trying to commit suicide to escape.
 I wasn’t to know for 20 years that akathisia was a med side effect and that this excruciating pain had a name.
 I only knew this was a pain like no other.
 (Pharmaceutical companies often refer to akathisia as an inner restlessness but it is far, far worse.)
 I didn’t truly want to die, only to escape this unbearable pain that wiped out all reason.
 I have always been a strong person and I deeply cared about my family but I also began to believe they were actually better off without me.
+I was then diagnosed as bipolar type 2 and prescribed mood stabilizers for the new bipolar diagnosis.

 With my first suicide attempt, my daughter pulled away significantly and I understood as in one short year, my children’s rock had become a woman who struggled to take a simple shower.
 My precious son eventually withdrew also and the estrangement from both became complete years later.
 It was more than devastating and I will always miss them.